 The loot box controversy hung heavy over EA’s conference.
 The focus on yearly sports titles seemed like a plea to investors and consumers to stay relevant.
 Anthem was the saving grace, showing the product of years of work and a more cinematic, open world Titanfall-esque experience.
 Unravel 2 is the sequel to their Little Big Planet clone, meh.
 Command and Conquer’s mobile game showcase was way too long and ultimately fell flat, showing in great detail how far the series has fallen.
 The Star Wars: Jedi Fallen Order “announcement” was literally just a title.
 It seemed more a response to the rumors about EA losing the Star Wars license than an actual game announcement.
 This year EA played it safe, with Sea of Solitude being the only game even remotely original.

-Square Enix: Consistently late, but still Quality
+Square Enix: Consistently Late

 Sequels: Kingdom Hearts 3, Just Cause 4, The Awesome Adventures of Captain Spirit, Shadow of the Tomb Raider, Final Fantasy XIV: Stormblood Under The Moonlight, Dragon Quest XI Echoes of the Elusive Age,

 Square’s conference felt redundant.
 They replayed many of the trailers already shown, as Square titles were keynotes at other conferences.
 That said, the highlight was the release date of the long awaited Kingdom Hearts 3, 13 years after Kingdom Hearts 2.
 Even with all that time, gamers will have to wait one more year, Kingdom Hearts 3 won’t give us our keyblades till January 2019, provided it isn’t delayed again.